Satellite (P.O.D. album): Critical reception

 Jenny Eliscu of Rolling Stone praised the album for expanding past the usual boundaries of nu metal, adding it does so "without resorting to ham-fisted angst," but pushes all the right emotional buttons.
 Daryl McIntosh of Albumism said the album is "timely with both its distinctive sound and refreshingly positive message."
 He added "Satellite not only provided the much-needed musical encouragement, but also at times helped me recalibrate spiritually" and added "P.O.D.'s unique fusion of various musical genres provided a sound unlike any other at the time or since."
 Jason Birchmeier of AllMusic noted that Satellite is more optimistic than other heavy metal albums of the time, helped by Sonny's soaring vocals and a unique sound, combining metal with hip-hop and dub, as well as Rage Against the Machine influences.
 CMJ, in their October 1, 2001 issue, commented, "[its] honest spiritual subject matter coupled with crack-your-skull riffs work like a well-oiled machine."

 In July 2010, HM Magazine ranked Satellite at nuber 2 on their "Top 100 Christian Rock Albums of all time" list, stating it "had perfect timing... and monster jams."
 In March 2018, Heaven's Metal Magazine ranked Satellite at number 18 on their "Top 100 Christian Metal Albums of all Time" list, and said "the band's greatness and power gelled on this release, mixing melody with punch."
 In March 2021, the album was put on their "Christian Metal Albums That Changed the Game" list, saying, "not only did Satellite sell ridiculously well, it was nominated for 3 Grammys in the Hard Rock and Metal categories."

 In September 2014, Revolver put Satellite on its "10 Nu-Metal Albums You Need to Own" list.
 In November 2021, the publication included Satellite on their "20 Essential Nu-Metal Albums", saying "P.O.D. exchanged the gnarlier hardcore of early albums like 1996's Brown for hook-heavy, reggae-infused rap-rock".
 In January 2025, Loudwire ranked Satellite at number 28 on their list of "The Top 50 Nu-Metal Albums of All Time (Ranked)", describing it as "Filled with reggae influenced hooks" and saying the album "blew past the band's previous efforts".
+In 2021, the staff of Revolver included the album in their list of the "20 Essential Nu-Metal Albums".